-A Customer list was acquired on purchase of the Geelong's Gym and has been classified as an Intangible asset, to be amortised over the estimated useful life of the asset of 8 years.
+A Customer list was acquired on purchase of the Geelong's Gym (now trading as 10 South) and has been classified as an Intangible asset, to be amortised over the estimated useful life of the asset of 8 years.
 The estimated useful life was ascertained from a review of customer data.